bxb454/Neon-Racer/README.md

 `QUIT`

-Pressing the `Play` button will lead you to the main game.
+Pressing the `PLAY` button will lead you to the main game.

-Pressing the `Garage` button will lead you to the garage, where you can customize the color of your car.
+Pressing the `GARAGE` button will lead you to the garage, where you can customize the color of your car.

-Pressing the `Quit` button will exit the game.
+Pressing the `QUIT` button will exit the game.

 ### Main Gameplay: